 The Commission's structureThe Human Rights Commission is made up of the commission, which sets out policy, and a secretariat, which implements policy.
 The chairperson is overall head, and there are up to 10 other commissioners, each responsible for a particular aspect of human rights - children, disability, civil rights, etc - as well as for a South African region.
 Commissioners are appointed by Parliament on a seven-year term, and can be reappointed for an additional term.

 - The Commission has set up offices in all nine provinces to ensure that its services are widely accessible.
 See its complaints page for full contact details of its provincial offices.

 - Website: www.sahrc.org.za

 Would you like to use this article in your publication or on your website?
 See: Using SAinfo material

 The Commission can give you information or training on human rights, and can help you if you think that any of your rights, as defined in the Bill of Rights, has been violated.
-Note, however, that the Commission does not deal with all types of rights violation: see the various rights categories and organisations in You & your rights.
+The Commission, however, does not deal with all types of rights violations.
+See more about the different rights categories and organisations in You & your rights.